Dean177/reason-standard/docs/Conventions.md

 ### S is for signature, T is for module type

-Functions which accept first class modules or functors need a way to label their arguments, and to avoid this being to long they are usually named `S` for the signature a functor returns and `T` for the input type.
+Functions which accept first class modules or functors need a way to label their arguments, and to avoid this being too long they are usually named `S` for the signature a functor returns and `T` for the input type.

 In a similar way to modules primary type being [named `t`](#t-is-the-main-type-of-n-module)

 ## Data comes first

-In allmost all of the functions that `Standard` provides, the datastructure the function is operating on will be the first positional argument.
+In almost all of the functions that `Standard` provides, the datastructure the function is operating on will be the first positional argument.

 This is the opposite of the way the standard library, or other related languages